deadlyedge/Piano/README.md

 for soundMac.V0.2.py, add fuction: save and load.
 Remember,

-'\' to record and stop,
+'\(backslash)' to record and stop,

 'backspace' to playback.

 Now, you can use

 ']' to save record to a file, and use

 '[' to load them back.